-If you were at this year’s Pet Expo 2019, you may have noticed that CIMB Bank Singapore recently launched its pet insurance plan for dogs and cats, underwritten by Sompo Insurance Singapore.
+If you were at the Pet Expo in 2019, you may have noticed that CIMB Bank Singapore launched its pet insurance plan for dogs and cats, underwritten by Sompo Insurance Singapore.
 It’s the fourth insurer in Singapore to offer pet insurance after Liberty Insurance, AON, and AIA.

 Called CIMB My Paw Pal, this pet insurance covers your pet against expenses arising from accidents and illnesses (optional).
 It comprises of a basic plan and two optional covers.
-Annual premiums range from S$74.90 for the basic plan to S$428 with add-ons.
+Annual premiums range from S$87.74 for the basic plan to S$440.84 with add-ons.

 The basic plan protects against accidental death, medical, cremation or burial expenses due to an accident, and third-party liability, such as injury or damage to property.